mymoomin/RSStoWebhook/design/high-level.md

 ### Architectural

-- Added a lot of automated tests, and regression tests for almost all of of the old bugs
+- Added a lot of automated tests, with 100% branch coverage, and regression tests for almost all of of the old bugs
 - Fully reworked checking for new updates, and tracking updates to post to the daily webhook
 - Checked the rate-limiting rules, might rework how the script rate limits to better conform to them but at the moment it looks like it just about does already
 - There is now one combined collection for regular, thread, and daily comic tracking